CoderDojoSI/course/tasks/git.md

 Then, read this [soft intro to Git](http://newcoder.io/begin/save-your-progress/).

+If you want to consolidate your knowledge while playing a game, [this is the address for you](https://github.com/hgarc014/git-game).

 Having a GitHub account will allow you to:

 * host freely your code, projects, and [websites](http://jekyllbootstrap.com/),